zlatko-michailov/abc/README.md

 - log
 - test
 - socket (TCP and UDP)
+- http streams
+- streambuf specializations
+- ascii

 All classes are provided as headers, and must be compiled in client programs.
 There is no precompiled flavor of the library.
 That is because `abc` targets devices with pequliar architectures and small memory capacities.

+### No Dynamic Memory Allocation
+`abc` uses static, caller-provided, buffers instead of dynamically allocating heap memory.
+It doesn't use `std::string`, `std::vector`, or any other `std` class that automatically allocates heap memory.
+This doesn't prevent apps from using classes like `std::string` or `std::vector`.
+It is just a measure to maintain performance and efficiency for apps that care about them.

 ## Brief Class Reference